NorthShore ADHD and Addiction Clinic is moving into the next phase.

 Please know, your family doctor can still reach us by fax (778-945-2778)

 Patient Medical Charts can still be ordered on-line

-It's been our pleasure getting to know you.
+It has been our pleasure walking the path to wellness with you.

 The Overlapping Neurobiology of ADHD and Addiction

 ADHD is the most common neuro-developmental disorder in children.
 It is more heritable than hair or eye colour and more common than anxiety and bipolar combined.
 At least 50% of those kids grow up to be adults with ADHD.

 People who have ADHD are more likely to drop out of school, become parents in their teens, have their electricity cut off, get fired, go bankrupt, fail in relationships and get injured in car accidents.
 But the greatest injury of all, is the steady decline in self esteem that accompanies repeated failure, despite their best effort.